Creamy Chicken and vegetable soup topped off with fluffy homemade herb dumplings. The perfect comfort food!

 Cover and bring to a boil over medium heat.
 Cook for 30 minutes until vegetables are tender and stock has reduced by about an inch.

-How Do You Make Good Dumplings?
+How To Make Dumplings?

 I’m so glad you asked!
 I truly believe we overcomplicate bread recipes!
 Whether it’s quick breads, or yeast breads…we’ve become terrified of making them because of all the “hype” that we can mess them up!

-While the vegetables are cooking let’s make dumplings!
+While the vegetables are cooking, let’s make dumplings!

 Tools You Need for Dumplings

-• Pastry Blender
+- Pastry Blender

-• Medium Size Plastic or Glass Bowl
+- Medium-Size Plastic or Glass Bowl

-NOTE: I try to stay away from aluminum bowls when cooking and baking because they can change the composition of a recipe especially when using acidic foods or eggs.
-Granted we aren’t using either in these dumplings…but I just don’t want to risk having any metallic taste in my food…EVER!
+NOTE: I try to stay away from aluminum bowls when cooking and baking because they can change the composition of a recipe, especially when using acidic foods or eggs.
+Granted, we aren’t using either in these dumplings…but I just don’t want to risk having any metallic taste in my food…EVER!

-Add 1 cup of Milk.
+Add 1 cup of milk.
 Carefully stir together until a sticky dough begins to form.
 That’s it for the dumpling dough!
 You’re ready to make dumplings!

 Adding Dumplings to Chicken Soup